01. Asbestos Class Actions

 Understanding Multidistrict Litigation (MDL) for Asbestos Cases

 Class actions and MDL share many similarities.
-Both involve a group of plaintiffs with similar injuries.
+Both involve a group of people with similar injuries.
 Both use consolidation for more efficient and convenient litigation.
-But there are important differences between the two types of legal action.
+But the two types of legal action have important differences.

 History and Examples of Asbestos Class Action Lawsuits